jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-4/chapter-1.md

 There is nothing so strongly inculcated, in monarchies, by the laws, by religion, and honour, as submission to the prince’s will=  but this very honour tells us, that the prince never ought to command a dishonourable action; because this would render us incapable of serving him.

 Crillon refused to assassinate the duke of Guise, but offered to fight him.
-After the massacre of St. Bartholomew, Charles IX. having sent orders to the governors in the several provinces for the Hugonots to be murdered, viscount Dorte, who commanded at Bayonne, wrote thus to the king=  *“Sire, among the inhabitants of this town, and your majesty’s troops, I could not find so much as one executioner=  they are honest citizens, and brave soldiers.
+After the massacre of St. Bartholomew, Charles IX. having sent orders to the governors in the several provinces for the Hugonots to be murdered, viscount Dorte, who commanded at Bayonne, wrote thus to the king:

+“Sire, among the inhabitants of this town, and your majesty’s troops, I could not find so much as one executioner.
+They are honest citizens, and brave soldiers.
 We jointly, therefore, beseech your majesty to command our arms and lives in things that are practicable.”

 This great and generous soul looked upon a base action as a thing impossible.

 There is nothing that honour more strongly recommends to the nobility, than to serve their prince in a military capacity=  and indeed this is their favourite profession, because its dangers, its success, and even its miscarriages, are the road to grandeur.
 Yet this very law of its own making honour chooses to explain; and, in case of any affront, it requires or permits us to retire.

 It insists also that we should be at liberty either to seek or to reject employments; a liberty which it prefers even to an ample fortune.

+### Laws of Honour

-Honour therefore has its supreme laws, to which education is obliged to conform.† The chief of these are, that we are permitted to set a value upon our fortune, but are absolutely forbidden to set any upon our lives.
+Honour therefore has its supreme laws, to which education is obliged to conform.†

+1. We are permitted to set a value upon our fortune, but are absolutely forbidden to set any value on our lives.

+The is the chief law.

-The second is, that, when we are raised to a post or preferment, we should never do or permit any thing which may seem to imply that we look upon ourselves as inferior to the rank we hold.
+2. When we are raised to a post or preferment, we should never do or permit any thing which implies that we look on ourselves as inferior to the rank we hold.

-The third is, that those things which honour forbids are more rigorously forbidden when the laws do not concur in the prohibition; and those it commands are more strongly insisted upon when they happen not to be commanded by law.⚓✪
+3. Those things which honour forbids are more rigorously forbidden when the laws do not concur in the prohibition.
+Those it commands are more strongly insisted upon when they happen not to be commanded by law.